 Who we are

-For over 35 years, Inverclyde Women’s Aid (IWA) has been providing vital support services to women and children across the Inverclyde region.
+For 40 years, Inverclyde Women’s Aid (IWA) has been providing vital support services to women and children across the Inverclyde region.
 These are free, impartial, and confidential services, focused on providing a safe space away from abuse, violence, and oppression.
 Our team of support workers offers housing advice, counselling, signposting, and employability as well as financial and practical support for women and families to build brighter futures for their lives.

 Who we are looking for

-You will bring to the post:
+You will bring to the post

 • Excellent organisational skills, including the ability to prioritise under pressure